How to Break Into Finance as a Consultant

 - Better networking opportunities than an undergraduate – Partners are well-connected, and your clients might be investment banks.

-Just take the story-telling tutorial and template here and apply it to your own situation.
+Just take the templates and examples for the “Tell me about yourself” question here, and apply them to your own situation.

 Here’s a sketch of what you might say: